Activision: Founding (1979)

 In 1976, Warner Communications bought Atari, Inc. from Nolan Bushnell to help accelerate the Atari Video Computer System (Atari VCS or later the Atari 2600) to market by 1977.
 That same year, Atari began hiring programmers to create games for the system.
-Prior to Warner's acquisition, the company did not award bonus pay to programmers who worked on profitable games, nor credit the programmers publicly, to prevent them from being recruited by rival game companies.
+Prior to Warner's acquisition, the company did not award bonus pay to programmers who worked on profitable games, nor credit the programmers publicly, to prevent them from being poached by rival game companies.
 Warner Communications' management style was also different from Bushnell's.
 According to developer John Dunn, Warner management treated developers as engineers rather than creative staff, creating conflicts with staff.
 Atari's CEO Ray Kassar, named to that position following Warner's acquisition in 1978, was committed to keeping production costs minimal for Warner.

 In early 1979, Atari's marketing department circulated a memo listing the best-selling cartridges from the previous year to help guide game ideas.
-Crane noted that the games he was fully responsible for had brought in over for the company but he was still only receiving a salary.
+David Crane noted that the games he was fully responsible for had brought in over for the company but he was still only receiving a salary.
 Out of a development staff of thirty-five, four programmers (Crane, Larry Kaplan, Alan Miller and Bob Whitehead), had produced games that had accounted for 60% of Atari's sales.

 Crane, Kaplan, Miller, and Whitehead became vocal about the lack of recognition within the company and became known as the "Gang of Four".
 The group met with Kassar in May 1979 to demand that the company treat developers as record labels treated musicians, with royalties and their names on game boxes.
-Kaplan, who called the others "the best designers for the [2600] in the world", recalled that Kassar called the four men "towel designers" and claimed that "anybody can do a cartridge".
+Kaplan, who called the others "the best designers for the [2600] in the world", recalled that Kassar (whose pre-Atari job was at a textile company) called the four men "towel designers" and claimed that "anybody can do a cartridge".